 Student Term Paper Submissions

 Students should hand in term papers to the appropriate departmental field base first.
 The library will accept these papers only if the departmental field base staff are unavailable.
 The student must turn in their paper to the Check Out Desk, where it is recorded and then delivered by intercampus mail to the instructor.

-DOOR is a scholarly publishing platform which showcases and preserves the scholarly, research and creative works of the Douglas College community.
+DOOR (DOuglas Open Repository) is a scholarly publishing platform which showcases and preserves the scholarly, research and creative works of the Douglas College community.
 Our open access repository contains a number of growing collections indexed by the major search engines and is also searchable directly here.
 DOOR is a member of Arca which is British Columbia's province-wide network of institutional repositories.

 The library needs your permission to host your research and describe your scholarly work in DOOR.
 This applies to all materials from faculty, students and staff.
 In future, if we migrate to a new software you will also be granting us permission to move your works to this new repository.

 To learn more about submissions to DOOR see https://dc.arcabc.ca/Submissions

 Faculty, with your sponsorship your honours degree students can download these Psychology or Criminology department approved fillable thesis templates.
 Students will use these as front covers for either the full text thesis submissions or abstract thesis submissions to the DOOR student thesis collection.
 Please ensure the thesis is an unmarked copy with the student number removed.